caffeinalab/ti.notifications/README.md

 	elasticity: 0.5, // iOS7+ only
 	pushForce: 30, // iOS7+ only
-	usePhysicsEngine: true // disable if you don't want on iOS7+
+	usePhysicsEngine: true, // disable if you don't want on iOS7+

 	animationDuration: 200, // animation sliding duration